-- 6.1 Safeguarding casework data is captured through the Report and Support system and a data report will be presented on a monthly basis to the Safeguarding Board for the purposes of identifying patterns and trends. - 6.2 Each quarter, the Safeguarding Board will consider anonymised case studies (selected at random) for the purposes of quality checking and learning enhancement.
-On the basis of this exercise, the Safeguarding Board will produce a quarterly report for UEG and the Board of Governors on safeguarding activity at the University. - 6.3 The Safeguarding Board will also arrange for an annual audit of safeguarding cases.
-Results of the audit will be shared with UEG and the Board of Governors, alongside a plan for any actions deemed necessary in response to the audit.
+- 6.1 Safeguarding casework data is captured through the Report and Support system and a data report will be presented at each meeting of the Safeguarding Board for the purposes of identifying patterns and trends. - 6.2 Twice yearly, the Safeguarding Board will consider anonymised case studies (selected at random) for the purposes of quality checking and learning enhancement.
+Informed by this exercise, the Safeguarding Board will produce a twice-yearly report for UET and the Board of Governors on safeguarding activity at the University.